Jenil-Aapa/ecommerce-powerbi-dashboard/Dataset/README.md

 The original e-commerce dataset contains approximately 4.7 million records across multiple tables.

-Due to the large dataset size, representative sample files are provided in this folder.
+Due to GitHub file-size limits, reduced versions of some files are provided in this repository while keeping the required data structure for the Power BI analysis.